Farm Arcadia

 Dairy Wether Lamb: $50 if up to 7 days old, then + $25 for each additional week of age.

 I keep only the dairy rams intact (not castrated) that are reserved or that I use to trade elsewhere in the US for new rams.
-The dairy rams are 100% dairy, which means full East Friesian or mostly East Friesian with some Lacaune.
-I expect to be able to build starter flocks of lambs that include ewe lambs and an unrelated ram, but I can only do this in limited number and need to know BEFORE lambing as I have limited options in creating these combinations.
+I expect to be able to build starter flocks of lambs that include ewe lambs and ram that are no closer related than 2nd cousin, but I can only do this in limited number and need to know BEFORE lambing as I have limited options in creating these combinations.

 For bottle lambs, I do not offer discounts for purchases of multiple lambs.